Frontiers journals are at the top of citation and impact metrics

 Indexed in: PubMed, PubMed Central, Google Scholar, DOAJ, CrossRef, Semantic Scholar, Ulrich's Periodicals Directory, ESCI, CLOCKSS

 PMCID: all published articles receive a PMCID

-Cardiovascular Epidemiology and Prevention welcomes submissions of the following article types: Case Report, Clinical Study Protocol, Correction, Editorial, General Commentary, Hypothesis and Theory, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review and Systematic Review.
+Cardiovascular Epidemiology and Prevention welcomes submissions of the following article types: Case Report, Clinical Study Protocol, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis and Theory, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review and Systematic Review.

 All manuscripts must be submitted directly to the section Cardiovascular Epidemiology and Prevention, where they are peer-reviewed by the Associate and Review Editors of the specialty section.